matbrewer396/HomeAssistantConfig/README.md

 * On dishwasher door open the smart plug switched off and back on after the door close - stops an annoying bleep when dorr is left open
 * On dishwasher status changed, notification is sent and alex say completed
 * On washing machine status changed, notification is sent and alex say completed
+* Plugs turn off when good night / bye triggered.
+On motion these are turn back on

 ### Office (aka my room)
 * On door open / motion and dark in room, lights turn on - turn off after 30 min